 Pie crust shell

 Mix all the ingredients together (except, obviously, the pie crust) until well blended.
 Pour into the pie shell.
 Bake at 425 degrees for 15 minutes.
 Then lower the temperature of the oven to 350 degrees and bake for another 45 minutes to an hour.
-Let cool.
+Once again, check the "soupy" factor when you jiggle the pie and use your judgement.
+Don't let the crust burn.

 Pour four small, or two large, containers of heavy whipping cream into a big bowl.
 Whip with an electric beater, on a low/medium speed.
-It will spritz, and there's nothing you can do to stop it, so wear some kind of protective garment, like an apron.
+It will spritz, and there's nothing you can do to stop it, so wear an apron.
 When the cream can stand up by itself in peaks, fold in a teaspoon of vanilla and 2 tablespoons of powdered sugar with a rubber scraper.
-Try not to eat it right from the bowl.
+Try not to eat it right out of the bowl.

 Now, how easy was that?